 So PLG is definitely worth a try if you are looking for a proven business model for your endeavors.
 Talking about proven business models.
 I have got something for you:

-The SaaS Bundle.
+The Startup Success Bundle.

 Check it out!